-- Verbal praise;
+• Verbal praise;

-- Being sent to another member of staff to reinforce praise given;

-- A conversation with the parent or carer at the end of the day;
+- Being sent to another member of staff to reinforce praise given; - A conversation with the parent or carer at the end of the day; - Stickers - Headteacher's award.

-- 'Ask me why' stickers;

-- Headteacher's award.

 Those children that remain on the 'sun' will be awarded 1 house point at the end of each day.
 Children who demonstrate exceptional behaviour or complete outstanding work will be moved on to the 'stars' and awarded 3 house points.